 - create a creative commons license for images I create

-Your teacher may choose iPiccy, Fotoflexer, PicMonkey, or another image editing software for the next few Quests.
+Your teacher may choose iPiccy or another image editing software for the next few Quests.
 If your teacher wants you to use a different image editor, he/she will need to modify directions as needed for you.

-1. iPiccy and PicMonkey let you start editing free without having to create an account or login (iPiccy tutorials and articles & PicMonkey tutorials).
-FotoFlexer also does not require an account for advanced features and has lots of demos.
+1. iPiccy lets you start editing free without having to create an account login (iPiccy tutorials and articles).

 2. Image sizes vary in web publishing depending on the use of the image.
 For example, different sizes are required for banners, profile pictures, logos, etc. Check out this guide to crop and place images on the web to give you some ideas about sizes that are suited to publishing images on the web.